|Oh hello there, I didn't notice you getting choke-slammed out of hyperspace!|

 Okay so like most ships your two Interdictor variants have a large amount of overlap.
 Some highlights:

 - A high points cost at 90-93 base points.
 The Interdictor starts off just slightly cheaper than a Liberty-style MC80 (large ship!) and is the most expensive medium ship in the game thus far.

-- A very high 9 hull points, the second-highest in the game (behind only the ISD) and an extremely high amount for a medium base ship.
+- A very high 9 hull points, tied for the second-highest in the game (behind only the ISD) and an extremely high amount for a medium base ship.

 - A competitive Command 2, which is the lowest Command value for a medium ship, making it much less cumbersome in its command requirements than other medium or larger ships.

 - An extremely high (best in the game) Engineering 5, which makes it the champion of repair commands.
 A repair token even gives you 3 repair points, which is an awful lot.
 Spent together, a repair dial+token is an amazing 8 repair points!

 - 4 defense tokens, although keep in mind 2 of those are contain, the weakest defense token.

 - A low maximum speed of 2.
 The good news is it has one click of yaw on each movement joint at speed 2, making better at maneuvering than the VSD at the very least.